The Ministry of

 d) Eggs.

-e) Milk, sour milk (laban), butter, cheese and other dairy products; Milk-based
+e) Milk, sour milk (laban), butter, cheese and other dairy products; Milk-based products

 f) Edible oils and fats.